-Workshops and Webinars CalTestBed will host a webinar to help answer any questions about the application process.
+Workshops and Webinars CalTestBed will host webinars to help answer any questions about the application process.
 Additionally, recordings, questions and comments, and presentations will be posted on the CalTestBed.com website.
 At least one week before the solicitation opens.
 Application Window Open The eligibility application will be available on the CalTestBed.com website.
-March 27, 2020 - April 8, 2020 Application Due Deadline for all applications.
+February 25, 2021- March 19, 2021 Application Due Deadline for all applications.
 Mail-in applications must be postmarked by this date.
-Midnight on April 8, 2020 Review Process Approved applicants are screened internally for eligibility and reviewed by the CEC.
-Once approved, applicants are notified and project summaries are sent to TestBeds to confirm laboratory capability.
-April 9, 2020 - July 17, 2020 Laboratory Consultations Qualifying applicants will participate in a 3-hour consultation with the laboratory Principle Investigator, campus representative, and a neutral subject matter expert to create a Statement of Work including scope, schedule, and budget.
-Starting week of July 20, 2020 Testing Begins Voucher recipients begin testing at laboratory testbeds.
-Dependent on scheduling.
+11:59 pm PST on March 19, 2021 Review Process Approved applicants are screened internally for eligibility, then eligible applications are reviewed and scored by Technical Reviewers.
+A final recommendation meeting with Technical Reviewers and CEC staff certifies the applicants who are recommended to advance to the consultation phase.
+March 29, 2021 - May 14, 2021 Laboratory Consultations Recommended applicants will participate in a 1.5-3-hour consultation with the laboratory Principal Investigator, campus representative, and a neutral subject matter expert to create a Statement of Work including scope, schedule, and budget.
+CEC staff conducts final review of SOWs for voucher approval.
+Starting week of June 21, 2021 Testing Begins Testing Begins Voucher recipients begin testing at laboratory testbeds.